Financial strategies for your 50s

 Review your investment portfolio with your Edward Jones financial advisor to make sure it still matches your life stage and long-term goals.

 As retirement draws near, you'll also want to think about your legacy goals.
-After all, you can't spend in retirement what you want to leave as a legacy, so you'll want to assess your ability to meet both goals if leaving a financial legacy is important to you.
+After all, you shouldn't spend in retirement what you want to leave as a legacy, so you'll want to assess your ability to meet both goals if leaving a financial legacy is important to you.
 You may also want to invest the assets you plan to leave as a legacy differently than you would retirement assets.

-Katherine Tierney is a Senior Retirement Strategist on the Client Needs Research team at Edward Jones.
+Meagan Dow is a Senior Strategist on the Client Needs Research team at Edward Jones.
 The Client Needs Research team develops and communicates advice and guidance for client needs, including retirement, education, preparing for the unexpected and leaving a legacy.
-Katherine has more than 15 years of financial services and retirement experience.
-She is a contributor to Edward Jones Perspectives and has been quoted in various publications.
+Meagan has nearly 15 years of financial services and investment experience.
+She is a contributor to the Edward Jones Perspective newsletter and has been quoted in various publications.

 Edward Jones, its employees and financial advisors are not estate planners and cannot provide tax or legal advice.
 You should consult your estate-planning attorney or qualified tax advisor regarding your situation.